volcano-sh/volcano/docs/design/node-selector.md

 |queue1|1|true|50|
 |queue2|1|true|50|

-if queue1 already used 45 GPUs, then i submit a training job of queue2 using 10 GPUs, the job will pending because are not enough GPUs on training nodes, and queue1 is not overused in volcano's view, so it will not reclaim job of queue1 to release resource.
+if queue1 already used 45 GPUs, then I submit a training job of queue2 using 10 GPUs, the job will be pending because there are not enough GPUs on training nodes, and queue1 is not overused in volcano's view, so it will not reclaim job of queue1 to release resource.

 so it is necessary to tell volcano scheduler that it can only work on training nodes(not all nodes in cluster), queue1 can only use 25 GPUs normally, it is overused for queue1 to use 45 GPUs.

 ![](./images/node-selector-2.png)

-so I add nodeSelector (in `scheduler.conf`) for volcano scheduler.
+so I add nodeSelector as command args for volcano scheduler.

 ## Usage